EmmanuelOkorieC/eloquent_Js_third_edition-_1-3/README.md

 ```
 we can also represent an `if`/`else` statement using a `switch`/`case` which is a bit complicated way of writing it but often has it's advantages

 *loop* is a control flow that runs a piece of code multiple times. it lets us go back to some point in the program where we were before and repeats it with our current program state.
 There are three main loops.
 A `for` loop, a `while` loop and a `do` loop. a `do` loop differs from a `while` loop on one point, it executes the body at least once and starts testing whether it should stop after that first execution.
-A `for` loop is a more nuanced style of writing a `while` loop and just like the `while` loop, contains a start value, an end value and a counte
+A `for` loop is a more nuanced style of writing a `while` loop and just like the `while` loop, contains a start value, an end value and a counter
 ```Javascript
 for (let i = 0; i < 10; i = i + 1) {
      console.log(i)